 Creation of the Git repository (for the automated tests)

 In order to be able to finish the configuration of the project, Annita needs the Git repository information.
 So she asks Antonine to create the repository and, in it, the directory into which Squash TM will push the automated test cases.

-Then, she creates an empty repository in the cloud (it could be in GitLab, GitHub, Bitbucket…, in this case it is
+Then, she creates an empty remote repository in the cloud (it could be in GitLab, GitHub, Bitbucket…, in this case it is

 git remote add origin https://gitlab.com/antonine/prestashoptest git push --set-upstream origin master

 At last, she indicates to Annita the URL of the remote repository is

 https://gitlab.com/antonine/prestashoptest and that

 the generated script files (i.e. the

 feature files) should be placed in the

 Declaration of the Git repository in Squash TM